RalfMackenbach/BAD/README.md

 The code is written to deal with periodic boundary conditions for the functions `f(x)` and `h(x)`.
 Such a boundary condition may be exceptionally poor for devices with high shear, as `h(x)=v_D.nabla_alpha` has a linear term.
 To use a quasi-linear boundary condition, it is recommended to simply extrapolate the domain to the next B_max so that the boundary condition is unimportant.
 An example of this is given in the CHM folder.

 If one wishes to calculate the bounce time, the binormal drift, and the radial drift in one go, it is best to construct a function that does so manually.
 This is because each call of `bounce_integral_wrapper(f,h,x)` calculates the roots again given the input.
 The roots don't change if one only varies `h(x)`, so one can best construct a new function which calculates the roots only once.
-Please construct a new function using `bounce_integral_wrapper(f,h,x,is_func=False,return_roots=False)` to do so - it would only require minor changes.
+Please construct a new function by consulting `bounce_integral_wrapper(f,h,x,is_func=False,return_roots=False)` to do so - it would only require minor changes.